nell-byler/dice_detection/README.md

 9. Click "launch instance"

 ### Upload tensorflow docker image to ECR
-Make an Elastic Container Repository (ECR) account.
+Make an Elastic Container Repository (ECR) account, and create a repository `ml-dice`.
 We will push the tensorflow docker image from your local machine to the ECR, so that it can be pulled down by future AWS images.

 Here we will use the docker image we [previously set up](README.md###creating-a-container-image-prepared-for-object-detection).